jhusain/exvest/SPEC.md

 1) [Historical price chart](#historical-price-chart)
 2) [Options List](#options-list)

-Between these views there is a vertical slider which the user can drag to give proportionally more of the available vertical space to one control or another.
+Between these views there is a vertical slider which the user can drag to give a fixed amount of height to the [Options List](#options-list), leaving the rest of the available height to display the [Historical price chart](#historical-price-chart).

 ##### Historical Price Chart {#historical-price-chart}